adambloebaum/personal-site/src/content/blogs/energy-flow-dynamics-in-pitching.md

 \sum M = I \alpha + {r}_{\text{COM}} \times (m{a})
 $$

-From motion-capture data (positions, velocities, accelerations), these equations produce internal joint forces and moments at each time step of the motion.
+From motion-capture data (captured positions to derived velocities and accelerations), these equations produce internal joint forces and moments at each time step of the motion.
 These joint moments and angular velocities then allow joint power to be computed.

 ## Joint Force Power (JFP) and Segment Torque Power (STP)